Inogen Portable Oxygen Concentrators: Devices and Pricing

 - Choose a well-ventilated location to use the concentrator in.

 - Install the battery by aligning it with the device’s bottom housing and sliding it into place.
 You should hear a click and the latch should be in an upright position.
-Then you’ll hear a beep and the indicator lights should flash once, meaning you have connected the device successfully.
+Then you’ll hear a single beep and the indicator lights should flash once, meaning you have connected the device successfully.
+Note: Do not use a battery not listed in Inogen’s manual for this product.6

-- Plug the device into a power outlet.
-Again, you’ll hear a beep and see a flash of the lights, which means that you’ve connected the power supply correctly.
+- Plug the AC input cable into the power supply brick, then plug the AC power plug into the wall outlet.
+Plug the power outlet plug into the device.
+Again, you’ll hear a single beep and see a flash of indicator lights and the display screen before it switches off again.
+That indicates that you’ve connected the power supply correctly.

-- Connect a cannula tube into the cannula barb near the top of the device.
+- Connect a cannula tube by inserting it into the metal cannula barb near the top of the device.
+Using a single lumen cannula up to 25 feet (7.62 meters) in length is recommended.

-- Press the ON button and check the battery level and flow setting before using the concentrator.
+- Press the ON/OFF button and check the battery level and flow setting before using the concentrator.
+If the device turns off immediately after pressing the button, you might need to hold the button down a bit longer.

 Inogen Returns and Warranties

 Inogen offers a 30-day trial period after the purchase of an oxygen therapy system.
-If you are dissatisfied with your product, you may return it for a refund after you have completed an equipment return form (available on Inogen’s website) and sent back your equipment.
+If you are dissatisfied with your product, you may return it for a refund after you’ve completed an equipment return form (available on Inogen’s website) and sent your equipment back.
 You can also complete most of your return information over the phone.

 If you contact the company within 30 days from the date of delivery and return it within seven days of the start of the return process, you’ll receive a full credit for the product price.
 However, if you miss that seven-day window, you’ll have to pay a $400 restocking fee, and no returns are accepted after 30 days of the delivery date.